 The Atom editing environment is touted as a hackable cross-platform editing tool.
-Within users can customize Atom to a higher degree than most editors and being built upon the Electron programming language can take advantage of CSS, HTML, JavaScript, and Node.js integrations.
+Users can customize Atom to a higher degree than most editors due to the fact that it is built with the Electron platform, providing CSS, HTML, JavaScript, and Node.js integrations.
 Moreover, the editor is open-source allowing for easier modification if circumstances arise.
 Atom also provides a developer API equipped with especially useful functionality for the CrossDoc project within their text editor functions.
 The CrossDoc program will be leveraging this section of API along with custom tools to provide a fully integrated plugin.